The Mysteries of Pittsburgh: Plot summary

 Art Bechstein is the son of a mob money launderer, who wants him to succeed in a legitimate career.
 (He has even set up a job for him at the end of the summer in Baltimore at a financial firm managed by one of his old friends.)
 When Art graduates from the University of Pittsburgh, he has only a vague hope for a summer of adventure before he commits to the rest of his life.
 Bechstein almost immediately meets a charming young gay gentleman, Arthur Lecomte, and his friend, a highly literate biker, Cleveland Arning, who become his partners in many summer adventures.
 Art begins a relationship with an insecure young woman named Phlox Lombardi.
 As Art's attraction to Arthur grows, it destabilizes both relationships and reveals he may be bisexual.
 Art is also troubled when Cleveland begins moving deeper into the city's organized crime families, drawing him closer to his father's dangerous mob connections.
 Art's relationships with his dad, friends, and lovers become more and more entangled, causing a series of fallings out and unforeseen consequences.

 Settings

 The novel takes place during summer.
 It begins in April, just after Bechstein has finished his four-year undergraduate education at the University of Pittsburgh.
 Specific settings include Carnegie Mellon University, Chatham College, Hillman Library, Lake Erie, Presbyterian University Hospital, Schenley Park, Schenley Bridge, and the Pittsburgh neighborhoods of Oakland, Squirrel Hill, Shadyside, Downtown, Mount Washington, East Liberty, Fox Chapel, and Highland Park.
-A boiler plant, informally labeled The Cloud Factory, located in Junction Hollow between Carnegie Mellon University and the Carnegie Museums of Pittsburgh, plays a special role in the novel.
+Bellefield Boiler Plant, informally labeled The Cloud Factory, located in Junction Hollow between Carnegie Mellon University and the Carnegie Museums of Pittsburgh, plays a special role in the novel.